MugenTrip/Data-analysi-of-functional-near-infrared-spectroscopy-data/README.md

 ## Train and validate individual level classifier

 To train and validate the individual level classifier use the doc_single_classifier.py script.
+You can run it as:

 ```
-python train_validate.py -v cross_validation -t physical -c 02
+python doc_single_classifier.py -s initial -c 02
 ```